rudolfdobias/firefly/README.md

  1. Install .NET Core on your system.
 Follow official docs here: [https://www.microsoft.com/net/core](https://www.microsoft.com/net/core)
  2. Check-out this
  3. Run `dotnet restore` in project root folder in order to install packages.
- 4. Configure application and database connection string in `appsettings.json`
+ 4. Configure application and database connection string in `appsettings.json` by provided `appsettings.Template.json` template.
  5. Run migrations by `dotnet ef database update`.
 Migrations will pour in postgres schema `firefly` (which will be created).
  6. Run application by `dotnet run`.
-The web server will start on localhost:5000
+The web server will start on localhost:8000

+### Configuration & Environment

+You can set specific environment by setting ENV variable `ASPNETCORE_ENVIRONMENT` to values `Development|Staging|Production`.
+Furthermore, you can create env-specific configuration files like `appsettings.Production.json`.
+The details are described [here](https://docs.asp.net/en/latest/fundamentals/environments.html#development-staging-production).

+The server address:port binging is configurable in `hosting.json`.

 ### Creating an Oauth user